AlejandroBeldaFernandez/Calm-Data_Generator/README.md

 ## Installation

  > [!WARNING]
- > **Heads Up**: This library depends on heavy Deep Learning frameworks like `PyTorch`, `Synthcity`, and `CUDA` libraries.
  > The installation might be **heavy (~2-3 GB)** and take a few minutes depending on your internet connection.
 We strongly recommend using a fresh virtual environment.

+ ### 🔄 Versioning Strategy

+ - **GitHub (Recommended for latest features)**: The `main` branch contains the most up-to-date version with the latest bug fixes and features.
+ - **PyPI (Stable)**: Releases on PyPI are stable versions updated less frequently for major changes.

-### Standard Installation
+ ### Standard Installation (PyPI - Stable)
  The library is available on PyPI.
 For the most stable experience, we recommend using a virtual environment:

 ```bash
 # 1. Create and activate a virtual environment